 The unity of organic life can be explained by several paradigms.
 Evolution is one of them.
 In science we must go with the paradigm or hypothesis that best aligns with the physical evidence.
-Creatures with legs, arms and two eyes speaks about the the development of bilateralism (as a precursor to greater complexity and hierarchies).
-Consider how binary language used in computer science has lead to great complexity.
+Creatures with 2 legs, 2 arms and 2 eyes speaks about the the development of bilateralism (as a precursor to greater complexity and hierarchies).
+Consider how binary language used in computer science has led to great complexity.
 Random sequences degrade.
 Binary sets increase complexity.

 The earliest fossils are neither vegetation nor animal.
 They are largely without symmetry and binary features.
 In the Precambrian organisms we find neither bilateralism nor any bivalves.
 With such features emerges the potential for greater diversity and complexity.
 Too little attention is given to such signals or triggers in the fossil record.